FollowTheProcess/pytoil/docs/commands/checkout.md

   GitHub, it will prompt you to use 'pytoil new' to create a new one.

-  If you pass the shorthand to someone elses repo e.g. 'someoneelse/repo' pytoil will detect this and automatically create a fork of this repo for you.
+  If you pass the shorthand to someone elses repo e.g. 'someoneelse/repo' pytoil will detect this and ask you whether you want to create a fork or clone the original.
 Forking happens asynchronously so we give it a few seconds, then check whether or not your fork exists yet.
 If it does, all is well and we can clone it for you automatically.
 If not, (which is totally normal), we'll let you know.
 In which case just give it a few seconds then a 'pytoil checkout repo' will bring it down as normal.

+  If you pick "clone" then it just clones the original for you.

   You can also ask pytoil to automatically create a virtual environment on checkout with the '--venv/-v' flag.
 This only happens for projects pulled